 Implementing broad-based admissions cost UBC about $1.76 million, according to Arida.

 “There would be cost associated with amending the system to ensure it remains viable if the rubric is released.
 The cost of returning to grades-only would be substantial.
 However, the cost to the student body, to its diversity and to those who might not otherwise have a chance to pursue their studies has an impact that cannot be measured in dollars.
 There is a huge lost opportunity cost because it would reduce access to UBC,” he said.

 Judge Loryl Russell, in the section of her BC Supreme Court decision that dealt specifically with that claim, wrote that “it is clear that the BBA process is not like an exam where a student must demonstrate their knowledge of the concepts taught by an educational institution, and where maintaining the secrecy of the questions and answers is essential to the fairness and integrity of the testing.”
 UBC appealed this decision.

 “Even if it were reasonable to conclude that disclosure of the rubrics necessitates abandoning the BBA process ...
 UBC did not provide information that satisfies me that this could reasonably be expected to harm its financial or economic interests,” wrote Russell.

-UBC Director of Public Affairs Susan Danard wrote in an emailed statement that “it is the university’s position that releasing the BBA application scoring guides would allow prospective students to tailor their answers and exaggerate or misrepresent their experiences to meet UBC’s requirements, which would seriously harm the ability of the university to evaluate applicants fairly.
+UBC Director of Public Affairs Susan Danard wrote in an emailed statement that “releasing the BBA application scoring guides would allow prospective students to tailor their answers and exaggerate or misrepresent their experiences to meet UBC’s requirements, which would seriously harm the ability of the university to evaluate applicants fairly.”